Holt Logo

 Holt: Brand overview

 Holt Manufacturing Company dates back to 1883, when Benjamin Holt founded Stockton Wheel Service in Stockton, California.
 A decade later, in 1892, he officially founded the Holt Manufacturing Company, focusing on creating agricultural devices such as harvesting machines.
-In 1904, the company made a major breakthrough by creating the first efficient tracked tractor, marking a new stage in the development of agricultural machinery.
+In 1904, the company made a breakthrough by creating the first efficient tracked tractor, marking a new stage in the development of agricultural machinery.

 In the early twentieth century, Holt Manufacturing became a leading manufacturer of steam traction engines and grain harvesters.
 By 1913, the company had grown to an enormous size, employing more than 1,400 people, and its tractors, known as “Holt tracks,” were internationally recognized.